-The ears are not the only feature on these dogs that is relatively broad, a characteristic that is shared by the dog’s whole head and muzzle, in fact.
+The ears are not the only feature on these dogs that is relatively broad, a characteristic that is shared by the dog’s whole head and muzzle.

 The Rhodesian Labrador’s fur is also quite recognizable, taking more after the Ridgeback than the Labrador once again, though both breeds have a relatively similar coat.